Last Updated on May 30, 2023

 There are of course, many legal issues with using a free proxy without permission from the owner, but how serious depends on where you are based?
 In the UK and the US there is specific legislation to make it a criminal offence like the Computer Misuse Act.
 In reality you are unlikely to get caught however simply because of the thousands who will be using each proxy, however there is a tangible risk.

 Perhaps of more worry is that by using a proxy you are redirecting all your information through a third party it is important that this connection is secure.
 But of course in this scenario that is not going to happen, your web connections will potentially be accessible to all.
 The worst case scenario is where someone is actually using the proxy to steal personal information or infect anything connecting with a trojan or virus to gain access to their PC.

 Paying a Few Bucks for UK Television Abroad is Definitely Worth it

-In some ways the BBC has done everyone a favour in stepping up it’s proxy/VPN detection efforts.
+In some ways the BBC has done everyone a favor in stepping up it’s proxy/VPN detection efforts.
 People were still taking the risk using these virus riddled, free proxies you see on list pages every day.
 Now at least they categorically don’t work so there’s literally no point.
 Considering the most common risks associated with free proxies include the risk of identity theft and fraud it’s a huge risk to save a few bucks.
 Now almost every site which has any sort of anti-proxy detection system in place will block access from these free proxies.